 - Forming and Participating in Interdisciplinary Research Teams

 - Preparing Effective Broader Impact Statements and Educational Plans for Proposals to the National Science Foundation

-- Internal Review of NSF CAREER Award Proposals – PDI participants who decide to submit an NSF CAREER Award proposal during their year in the program can obtain an internal review of their proposal from Virginia Tech faculty members.
-This input can help the PDI faculty member strengthen their proposal prior to formal submission to NSF.
+Participants who are planning to submit an NSF CAREER Award proposal during their time in the program can obtain an internal review of their proposal from Virginia Tech faculty members.
+This input can help the faculty member strengthen their proposal prior to formal submission to NSF.

 Admission to the PDI program is based upon a review of nominations received by department heads/chairs, school directors, and/or research center directors.

 The call for nominations to department heads/chairs goes out in the early fall with a submission due date in early to mid December.
 The nomination will consist of a cover letter from the head/chair or director and a copy of the nominee’s CV.
 The nominee must also provide a statement indicating that they understand the expectations of them if they are admitted to PDI and that they will participate fully in the program.

 Nomination review occurs during the holiday break between semesters.
 A new PDI group begins at the start of the following spring semester.
 The time commitment involved is through the end of July of that same year.